Is there an SAT or ACT requirement?

 How do students get credit for courses taken for college credit during high school?

 Students must send an official transcript from the college which gave the credit for the course.
 The high school transcript is not sufficient.
 Students may hand-carry the transcript to the registrar; however, it must be in the properly sealed envelope and state clearly that it is not a student copy.
 Sometimes the Registrar’s office will not have received information regarding dual enrollment or other transfer courses before the schedule is made.
 Make sure to notify the registrar so the courses scheduled will not be repeat courses.

 Does the College accept Advanced Placement or CLEP credits?

 Yes, we consider and accept transfer students.
 Students who have amassed a large number of credit hours (beyond associate’s degree level, for example) may find it more difficult to be admitted.
 Because we focus on providing educational opportunities to those who have not yet had the opportunity, we look very carefully at the number of transfer hours a candidate presents.

 Statistically, yes.
 However, those who have outstanding credentials and meet our admissions requirements, and complete the admissions process while there are vacancies, may not find it difficult.
 Candidates who are not as academically competitive, who do not demonstrate as much financial need as others, and/or who complete the admissions process late may find it difficult to be admitted.

 How many applications do you receive each year, and how many students do you admit?

-Each year we receive over 3,000 applications, and we will admit approximately 300-350 students for the fall term.
+Each year we receive at least 4,000 applications; we admit approximately 300-350 students for the fall term.